 PacTec develops and manufactures several certified and approved solutions for nuclear waste packaging and disposal.
 Our patented nuclear waste containers are the solutions for the macro encapsulation of LLMW (Low-Level Mixed Waste) and RLS (Radioactive Lead Solids) that are significantly more affordable than traditional packaging alternatives.
 We also offer packaging solutions for Type IP-1, IP-2, and 7A Type A IP-3 in the form of flexible nuclear waste containers that comply with DOT transport regulations.

 If you are looking for a reliable packaging solution for nuclear waste disposal, you are in the right place!
 We engineer LSA (Low Specific Activity) and SCO (Surface Contaminated Object) overpacks according to your specific requirements.
-If our existing designs, sizes, or material configurations do not meet your requirements for radioactive waste management, we can custom engineer an appropriate solution for your project at a competitive price.
+If our existing designs, sizes, or material configurations do not meet your requirements for radioactive waste management, we can custom engineer an appropriate solution for your nuclear waste projects at a competitive price.